Trump op-ed sets off wild guessing game on author

 To some, the ultimatum appeared to play into the very concerns about the president's impulses raised by the essay's author.
 Trump has demanded that aides identify the leaker, according to two people familiar with the matter, though it was not yet clear how they might go about doing so.
 The two were not authorized to speak publicly and spoke on condition of anonymity.

-A "House of Cards"-style plot twist in an already over-the-top administration, Trump allies and political insiders scrambled to unmask the writer.
+A "House of Cards"-style plot twist, Trump allies and political insiders scrambled to unmask the writer.

 The author, claiming to be part of the "resistance" to Trump "working diligently from within" his administration, said, "Many Trump appointees have vowed to do what we can to preserve our democratic institutions while thwarting Mr. Trump's more misguided impulses until he is out of office."